 We grow out of sync with the people and the world around us.
 From the world, we experience loss of respect and acceptance, and eventually, opposition.
 More difficult to endure, we sometimes receive the same from believers who remain blinded by the world and operate in the flesh.
 As we all know, during these times we can find ourselves in desperate need of comfort and encouragement from those who are likewise in the press of following Him.
 Only those enduring the rigors of following Christ themselves might understand us, while all others reject us by misunderstanding, misrepresenting, and misconstruing us, using as they do the world system’s values, all the while convinced they are doing God service.

 5. Growth is a Group Process

-The church is meant to be a community of these growing disciples: a supportive, nurturing resource for our survival in the midst of this present world system.
-A church—saints assembling together—is where disciples share in their journey, finding and giving mutual encouragement in the race, and provoking one another to continue in two things: love and good works (Heb 10:24-25).
+The church is comprised of all believers in a locality who have received the new birth by the Spirit into the family of God, also being baptized by the Spirit into the Body of Christ.
+These relationships are the two great metaphors in scripture for the church: Family; Christ’s Body.
+Our resulting relationship to Father and to Jesus as Head of the church also establishes our relationship with one another, a community of growing disciples.
+That community provides a supportive, nurturing resource for our survival in the midst of this present world system.
+The church gathers—saints assembling together—to share in their journey, finding and giving mutual encouragement in the race, and provoking one another to continue in two things: love and good works (Heb 10:24-25).
 These normal, fallible, stumbling but enduring disciples who love brother, sister and enemy, doing good to all, provide a natural model and example to each other and to carnal believers (Heb 5:12; I Peter 2:1-25).